Akin Ayodele

-Early years
+Early life

 Ayodele attended MacArthur High School in Irving, Texas.
 As a senior, he was a two-way player at linebacker and tight end.
 He tallied 35 tackles, 5 sacks and 8 receptions for 242 yards, while receiving All-District honors.
+Ayodele was inducted into the Irving Independent School District first Hall of Fame Class in 2012.

+College career

+Coffeyville Community College

 Although he had good grades in high school, he was missing a course to be able to accept the scholarship from Purdue University, so he enrolled at Coffeyville Community College for one year.
 As a redshirt freshman, he was switched to defensive end, registering 101 tackles, 7 sacks, 3 forced fumbles and 3 fumble recoveries.
 He received second-team NJCAA All-American, All-Jayhawk and Mission Conference Defensive Player of the Year honors.
 At the time, he ranked second on the school all-time tackles for loss in a single-season (33).

+Purdue

 As a sophomore, he transferred to Purdue University.
 He started all of the games at right defensive end, collecting 64 tackles (19 for loss), 11 sacks (fourth in school history), one pass defensed, one forced fumble and one fumble recovery.

 As a junior, he started the first 5 games at strongside linebacker and the last 7 at right defensive end.
 He registered 66 tackles (15 for loss), 9 sacks (tied for second in the Big Ten), 2 interceptions (second on the team), 6 passes defensed (tied for third on the team) and 2 fumble recoveries.

 As a senior, he started all of the games at strongside linebacker.
 He posted 64 tackles, 9 sacks (second in the conference), 20 tackles for loss (sixth in school history), 4 passes defensed, 3 forced fumbles and 2 fumble recoveries.
 He had 11 tackles (6 for loss), 2 sacks and one pass defensed against the University of Cincinnati.
 He received the Jimmy Rogers Jr. Most Valuable Lineman trophy at the 2001 Sun Bowl.

 He was named first-team All-Big Ten Conference as a senior and second-team All-Conference as a sophomore and junior.
 He was tied with Jeff Zgonina for second on Purdue's career-record list with 29 sacks, topped only by Rosevelt Colvin with 33.
 He finished his college career with 194 tackles, 54 tackles for loss (fourth in school history), 2 interceptions, 11 passes defensed, 4 forced fumbles and 5 fumble recoveries.